-What is a Ceramic and Porcelain Tile Sealer?
+What Is Ceramic and Porcelain Tile Sealer?

-- Penetrating Sealants are absorbed into the tile or grout, forming a stain resistant shield just below the surface.
+These absorb into the tile or grout, forming a stain resistant shield just below the surface.
 Most penetrating sealers will not change the appearance of the tile.

 - Impregnating sealers go into the grout joint and protect against water and oil-based stains.